lsat overview

 In June 2007, LSAC added Comparative Reading (also called the A/B Reading sets).
 Before this time, every test had four RC passages of roughly equal length.
 A/B reading introduced two very short passages in place of one of the longer passages.
 Now, each test has three long passages and one A/B set.

-In June of 2009, LSAC added the first Substitution Question in the Games section.
-This question asks testers to find a new Games rule that would be a complete substitute for one of the old rules.
+In June of 2009, LSACÂ added the first Substitution Question in the Games section.
+This question asked testers to find a new Games rule that would be a complete substitute for one of the old rules.
+There are no games on the current version of the test.

 In September 2019, the LSAT went fully digital.
 This happened without any change to the content of the test; only the format changed.